rremple/intervalidus/readme.md

 ## In what intervals are your data valid?

-A Scala library with zero dependencies for representing data as valid only in discrete intervals, both one-dimensional and two-dimensional.
+A Scala library with zero dependencies for representing data as valid only in discrete intervals, one-, two-, and three-dimensional.
 This seems to come up a lot in application design both in terms of effective dating and versioning data.

 ### Goals, Non-Goals, Background, and Motivation: